Subprime Mortgage Study Exposes Yield Spread Premium Money Trap

 In five steps, here’s what New Century does:

-- Brokers attract borrowers to complete loan applications.
+- Brokers attract borrowers to complete loa forms.
 Applications are sent to a New Century account executive (AE) or the company’s Web portal.

 - AEs forward apps to New Century managers for documentation review.